svaarala/duktape/doc/memory-management.rst

 * ``DUK_FREE``

 Triggering a garbage collection has a wide set of possible side effects.
-If a finalizer is executed, arbitrary Ecmascript or even native code may run.
+If a finalizer is executed, arbitrary ECMAScript or even native code may run.
 Garbage collection side effects are discussed in detail in a separate section below.